Peter Ganine: Career

 Ganine settled in Hollywood in 1932, where he would remain for the rest of his life.
 He gained prominence in the local art scene, with his work regularly championed by longtime Los Angeles Times art editor and critic Arthur Millier.

 During World War II, he worked as an aircraft patternmaker.
 His artistic subjects were primarily animals and people, and he became especially known for his stylized animal figures.
 Many of his designs were patented and mass-produced in plastic, making his work widely accessible.

-Among his most popular creations were a toy whale, which was awarded a prize by the Metropolitan Museum of Modern Art, and an "uncapsizeable duck", of which more than 50 million were sold.
+Among his most popular creations were a toy whale, which was awarded a prize by "the Metropolitan Museum of Modern Art [sic]", (Note: This museum name, quoted directly from the Los Angeles Times, is a mix of Metropolitan Museum of Art and the Museum of Modern Art.) and an "uncapsizeable duck", of which more than 50 million were sold.
 Other patented works include various stylized animal figures:

 Ganine also designed a new form of chess set that gave human characteristics to the pieces.
 This was widely cited as the "first major change of design for chess sets in more than a century."